xl9p/IoT-Clock-RoomMonitor/README.md

 | MQTT Task         | 1 | 8196 | 9  |
 | Draw Task         | 0 | 6144 | 20 |

+All sensor tasks share the same priority to allow the **RTOS** scheduler to use **round-robin scheduling**.
+The **aggregation task** has a higher priority, as it must process data promptly to prevent data loss or bottlenecks.
+All of these tasks run on the **first core**, while the **second core** is reserved for wireless transmission. **Stack sizes** were determined empirically.

+The **draw task** is initialized separately from the main initialization logic and is assigned a priority of **20** to ensure that screen updates remain highly responsive.

 ### Periodic actions of each task:
 | Task Name | Base loop period (ms) | Calculation period (ms)  | Min/Max period (ms) | Report period (ms) |
 | :---      |     ---:         | :---                | :---           | :---          |